isaccoarnaldi/Foodie-Fi/README.md

     	FROM foodie_fi.subscriptions)
       , 1) AS churn_percentage
 FROM foodie_fi.subscriptions AS s
-JOIN foodie_fi.plans AS p
-  ON s.plan_id = p.plan_id
-WHERE p.plan_id = 4; -- Filter results to customers with churn plan only
+WHERE s.plan_id = 4; -- Filter results to customers with churn plan only
 ```

 **Answer:**